 Nepeta, Zones 3 to 8

-Easy to grow, catmint provides silvery-green or gray foliage and a long season of blooms.
-The flower spikes reach about 2 feet tall and enjoy full sun.
+Easy to grow, catmint provides silvery-green or gray foliage and a long season of blooms that hummingbirds love.
+The purple flower spikes reach about 2 feet tall and enjoy full sun.
 Many hybrid catmints are sterile, so they don’t seed.
 Divide plants in spring or take cuttings in summer.

 Top picks: For fun, the classic cultivar Nepeta x faassenii can’t be beat.
 For an alpine ambience, give N. sibirica a shot.

 Courtesy Todd Nelson